giuseb/mork/README.md

 ## Getting started

 First, make sure that ImageMagick is installed in your system.
-Typing `convert in a terminal shell should print out a long help message.
+Typing `convert` in a terminal shell should print out a long help message.
 If instead you get a “command not found”-like error, you will need to install ImageMagick.

-In OS X, `brew` is an excellent package manager:
+In macOS, `brew` is an excellent package manager:

     brew install imagemagick

-In a Debian-based Linux distro (e.g., Ubuntu) you would do:

-    sudo apt-get install imagemagick
+Please visit [ImageMagick’s home page](http://www.imagemagick.org/script/index.php) for instructions on how to install the software on other platforms.

 To create a small ruby project that uses Mork, `cd` into a directory of choice, then execute the following shell commands: